Building Resilience: Adaptogens for Changing Times

-An adaptogen is a term for a safe and non-toxic medicinal plant that promotes balance in the body, one that is able to positively reduce the stress response, normalise body functions, and strengthen body systems compromised by stress.
+An adaptogen is a term for a safe and non-toxic medicinal plant that promotes balance in the body, one that can positively reduce the stress response, normalise body functions, and strengthen body systems compromised by stress.
 To put it simply, they help you to adapt.

 The plants themselves often grow in unfavourable conditions; high altitudes, harsh winters, or dry summers – some even survived the ice age!
 It is believed their learned ability to adapt to these growing conditions is what makes them so beneficial as a natural medicine.
-They work by supporting stability in the hypothalamic, pituitary, and adrenal glands, and modulating the release of stress hormones.
-This leads to their array of beneficial effects including enhanced energy and immune function.
-Below is a small selection of a few worth considering.
+They work by supporting stability in the hypothalamic, pituitary, and adrenal glands, thus modulating the release of stress hormones.
+This leads to their array of beneficial effects including the potential to enhance mood, energy and immune function, whilst reducing anxiety.
+Below is a small selection worth considering.

 Korean Ginseng (Panax Ginseng)

 Whilst a few different herbs are referred to as ‘ginseng’, Korean or panax ginseng is the ‘true’ ginseng.
 Possibly the most stimulating of the adaptogens, it is particularly useful in cases of fatigue and convalescing, and is beneficial to certain chronic disease states.
 It has also been shown to support memory, cognition and low mood.
 Males with low stamina, menopausal women and the elderly may particularly benefit from this ginseng.

 Similar to its not-quite-related ‘cousin’ Korean ginseng, Siberian ginseng also acts as a mild stimulant and supports the immune system, alongside being a general ‘tonic’.
 It is a good choice for those who may find Korean ginseng too stimulating, but need energy and immune function gently restored, such as children or anxiety-prone individuals.